usharanig92/Cisco-Unified-Communications-CUCM-Config-Tracker/README.md

 # Cisco-Unified-Communications-CUCM-Configuration-Tracker
 Scripts for managing Cisco Unified Communications Manager

+## Use Case
-This script is designed for continuous monitoring of configuration changes in Cisco Unified Communications Manager and emails admin team with the change details if the change is detected and it is different from the standard base config that was configured during the initial installation.
-The admin can then review the change and commit, if it was intentional or revert if it was for testing or accidental change.
+This script is designed for continuous monitoring of configuration changes in Cisco Unified Communications Manager and emails admin team with the change details, if the change is detected and it is different from the standard base config that was configured during the initial installation.
+The admin can then review the change and commit the new config to the base config, if it was intentional or revert if it was for testing or accidental change.

-**Code Base Logic**
+### Code Base Logic
-The script uses the CUCM AXL List Change API to monitor for any changes in the dataase.
+The script uses the CUCM AXL List Change API to monitor for any changes in the database.
 List change API provides the following details if there are any changes in the system.

   **action** - indicates the type change: u is update, a is add, r is remove **doGet** - Boolean value indicates when the client should perform a get operation to get the full details of the object.